KichuMohanpersonal/webdev/README.md

 Kindly follow the information given

-1)Install termux from the above folder.If termux,git,apache2 is already installed you can skip to step
+1)Install termux from the above folder.

 2)Open termux